 - Keep your full wardrobe in one single closet regardless of season and sort by type and/or color.

 - If you don’t want to purchase a separate clothing rack or separate storage bags, this last option is for you.
-This is also a good option for those of you who live in an area where the climate is unpredictable.
+This is also a good option for those of you who live in an area where the season doesn’t necessarily dictate the climate.

 - With this sorting option, you’ll have easy access to your full wardrobe year-round.

 Once everything is put away, you’re officially finished!
-With a newly organized closet, you can now make a list of the essential items to purchase for the season.
+With a newly organized closet, you can now make a list of the essential items to purchase for the season because you have an idea of what’s missing in your wardrobe.
+If you’re looking for spring fashion inspiration, I recently shared a collective haul over on YouTube!
+Check it out below to see which spring items you can add to your newly decluttered closet:

 I hope you found this post helpful as you prepare your wardrobe for spring.
 I’ve included a few closet storage and clothing rack options at the end of this post to browse through for inspiration!